lschlesinger/the-game/README.md

 4. Visit `http://localhost:4200` for frontend (all requests to backend will be proxied)
 	1. Visit `http://localhost:8080/doc/openapi` (if not configured differently) to see the generated OpenAPI specification
-	2. Visit `http://localhost:8080/ui/swagger` (if not configured differently) to explore the web app with swagger-ui
+	2. Visit `http://localhost:8080/ui/swagger` (if not configured differently) to explore the web app with Swagger-UI

 <!-- CRITICAL REFLECTION -->